 Some parts of the world have an ambience and feel to them that is hard to put into words.
 They just feel ‘right', and more often than not, man creates spiritual temples or refuges in these places.
 Stonehenge and Machu Picchu are great examples of this.
 Meteora in Greece is another.

 Situated almost in the centre of mainland Greece, Meteora has acted as a place of refuge and as a religious centre for centuries.
-Monasteries have been built on top of awe-inspiring rock formations, and the entire area is a UNESCO World Heritage site.
+Monasteries have been built on top of awe-inspiring rock formations, and the entire area one of the 18 UNESCO World Heritage sites in Greece.

 The Monasteries of Meteora